 - You must earn a standard Florida high school diploma or its equivalent from a Florida public high school or a registered Florida Department of Education private school.

 - You can’t have been convicted of (or pleaded no contest to) a felony charge.

 - You must be accepted by and enroll in a degree or certificate program at an eligible Florida public or independent postsecondary institution (postsecondary = college, vocational, or professional program).

 - You must be enrolled for at least 6 (non-remedial) credit hours per term.

 Specific Florida Bright Futures Scholarship Requirements

-There are different minimum GPA, ACT/SAT, and service hour requirements for the three Bright Futures scholarships.
+There are different bright futures scholarship requirements 2020 minimum GPA, ACT/SAT, and service hour requirements for the three bright future scholarship.
 The most competitive scholarship is the Florida Academic Scholars Program (FAS), followed by the Florida Medallion Scholars (FMS), and then the Gold Seal Vocational Scholars (GSV).

-This chart outlines some of the most important requirements for the FAS and FMS programs:
+These chart bright futures changes 2020 outlines some of the most important requirements for the FAS and FMS programs: